dannyxd11/SIA_3D/docs/index.md

 ## Sparse Image Approximation in 3D

-This site hosts implementations of two Matching Pursuit strategies for approximation of colour images.
+This site hosts two different implementations of  the Orthogonal Matching Pursuit (OMP) strategy, for  the approximation of  3D images.
+In addition to a standard implementation, here dedicated to operate with separable dictionaries in 3D (OMP3D) the low memory  version of the same approach, termed  [Self-Projected Matching Pursuit](http://www.nonlinear-approx.info/examples/node1.html)  is also extended to 3D (SPMP3D).
+Both implementations have been shown appropriate for the simultaneous approximation of colour images.
+By approximating a classic [data set](http://r0k.us/graphics/kodak/),  this project demonstrated that the sparsity achieved by the simultaneous approximation of three colour channels is significantly higher than that achieved  by approximating each channel independently.
+The gain in sparsity comes at expenses of computational complexity.
+Hence, since the approximation is carried out on a partition of the image, the possibility of massive palletization with [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) was investigated.

+The project was developed  by [Daniel Whitehouse](https://dan-whitehouse.me), as dissertation for his the [BSc (Hons) Computer Science and Mathematics](http://www.aston.ac.uk/study/undergraduate/courses/eas/bsc-computer-science-and-mathematics/) degree, at  [Aston University](http://www.aston.ac.uk).
+It was supervised by [Laura Rebollo-Neira](http://www.aston.ac.uk/eas/staff/a-z/dr-laura-rebollo-neira/)  ([Mathematics Department](http://www.aston.ac.uk/eas/about-eas/academic-groups/mathematics/)) and [George Vogiatzis](http://www.aston.ac.uk/eas/staff/a-z/gv/) ([Computer Science Department](http://www.aston.ac.uk/eas/about-eas/academic-groups/computer-science/)).
+The main deliveries are:

+• Production of C++ MATLAB executables for the SPMP3D and OMP3D approaches,  which significantly increased performance compared to the stand alone MATLAB implementation.

+• An original investigation into the benefit of approximating 3 channel colour images simultaneously, instead of approximating  each colour  independently.

+• A study into the feasibility of using the GPU and fast-access memory for the SPMP3D routine.

+• Development of a CUDA enabled command line application for calculating the sparsity ratio of a given image using the plain Matching Pursuit  algorithm dedicated to 3D (MP3D).
+In addition, an extension to fully support the SPMP3D algorithm has been outlined.

 The full report can be [downloaded here](https://github.com/dannyxd11/SIA_3D/raw/gh-pages/docs/Sparse%20Image%20Approximation%20in%203-Dimensions%20with%20GPU%20Utilisation%20-%20Daniel%20Whitehouse%20.pdf).
-The strategies, termed 'Orthogonal Matching Pursuit' and 'Self-Projected Matching Pursuit' have been prototyped in MATLAB.
-The novelty with this project is that the algorithms attempt to take a sparse representation of every dimension similtaneously through the use of three separable dictionaries, which achieve a high redundancy whilst using low storage.
-Past projects have tackled the problem by vectorising images into 1D arrays or processing each colour channel individually.
-Ofcourse, the approach taken in this project is far more computationally intensive which is why an attempt of using the GPU for accelaration has been made.

-Further C++ MEX files have been created to provide substancially increased performance, up to 90% when using the smallest realistic block size.
-An attempt of accelarating the process further by using NVidia's CUDA technology was also made resulting in a implementation of MP3D.

-The provided C++ and CUDA files were developed as part of a Final Year Project at Aston University whilst under the supervision of Dr Laura Rebollo-Neira and Dr George Vogiatzis.
-The MATLAB files, and 3D Sparse Image Approximation routines are part of a larger research programme led by Dr Rebollo-Neira, further details can be found at the projects site: <http://www.nonlinear-approx.info/>

-Although the software here is currently designed for Images, the same software could be used for approximation of 3D objects given a suitably sized dictionary for the third / z dimension.

-Below is an example of an approximation made with SPMP3D when projection is taking place every iteration.
-This is equivilent to Orthogonal Matching Pursuit.
+Below is an example of an approximation made with SPMP3D when  the projection is taking place at every iteration.
+This is equivalent to the OMP3D  method.
 The target PSNR is 47dB with a square block size of 8 x 8.
-The achieved Sparsity Ratio was 19.5924.
+The achieved Sparsity Ratio (SR) was 19.6 when processing the 3 colours simultaneously with a dictionary of redundancy 125.

 ### Original Image
 [![Original Image](https://dannyxd11.github.io/SIA_3D/docs/Images/original.png "Original Image")](https://dannyxd11.github.io/SIA_3D/docs/Images/original.png)